Niaz Ahmad Akhtar: Vice-chancellor at the University of the Punjab

 Akhtar served as the Vice-Chancellor of the University of the Punjab from 2018-2022.
 Under his leadership the university witnessed the most progressive years in its history.
 The most notable improvement was the continuous advancement in the international ranking of the university.
 Despite being one of the oldest and the largest university of the country, the University of the Punjab appeared in the international ranking for the first time in 2018 under the leadership of Akhtar.
 From amongst the top 78% universities of the world in 2018, the university improved by ~5% per year, reaching the top 57% universities of the world in 2022.

 Akhtar made efforts to restructure the academic organization of the university.
 The initial 13 faculties and 83 teaching departments were modified to 19 Faculties and 146 departments, centers, institutes, colleges and schools.

 Under the leadership of Akhtar, the university launched new program/courses at the bachelors, masters and PhD level.
 The courses like neuroscience, optics & photonics, social policy and social entrepreneurship were offered for the first time in Pakistan.
 Akhtar also significantly increased the research funding of the university to reform the research output.

 Akhtar also took several other steps for the development of the university, including implementation of online teaching and research during the COVID-19 pandemic.
 University of the Punjab was the first national university to make such a transition to minimize the academic interruption for students.

 Rector at the National Textile University

 As the Rector of National Textile University, he created four new faculties and ten new departments, growing the number of students by three times, faculty strength by four times and revenue of the university by five times.
-He launched new programs in Textile Engineering including Ph.D. program in Textile Engineering, Textile Design, Fashion Design and Polymer Engineering.
-He also established National Textile Research Centre.
-Furthermore, he revived Plastic Technology Centre and Synthetic Fibre Development Centre, Karachi as the Constituted Units of the National Textile University.
-Due to his outstanding contribution, he was awarded with the gold medal by BOG of the National Textile University.